What would help the global civic tech community to work more effectively with public and private institutions?

 mySociety convened an Action Lab (aka working group) of 6 individuals, who worked together to answer the above question and then commission a paid piece of work based on their conclusions.

-This Action Lab (aka working group) is being convened as part of mySociety’s TICTeC Labs programme.
+This Action Lab (aka working group) was convened as part of mySociety’s TICTeC Labs programme.

 On 28th October, mySociety convened a Civic Tech Surgery that brought together a group of 100+ civic tech practitioners and researchers from across the world to discuss common challenges of working with governments and public authorities on digital projects to enhance public participation, transparency and accountability, as well as possible solutions to these.
 You can find resources from this Civic Tech Surgery here, including minutes, a summary of inputs, a Padlet of contributions, and the full recording.